yuxiang660/cpp_project_base/README.md

 ### `make debug`
 * build debug version project
-* If you want to debug with gdb, please build debug version
+* if you want to debug with gdb, please build debug version
-* To debug with VS Code, using the [launch.json](.vscode/launch.json)
+* to debug with VS Code, using the [launch.json](.vscode/launch.json)

 ### `make run`
 * run the google tests in './test'